thorchain/docs/network/security.md

 This feature is controlled by several [Mimir ](constants-and-mimir.md#outbound-transactions)values that can be changed by Node Operators as required.
 [Relevant PR](https://gitlab.com/thorchain/thornode/-/merge\_requests/1844).

 This serves as a defensive layer buying time and allowing a vigilant node operator to pause trading or automatically halt checks to engage before the large malicious outbound transaction is irreversibly executed and funds are lost.
-While the feature negatively impacts the user experience of THORChain, but is necessary in ensuring the protection of liquidity provider funds.
+While the feature negatively impacts the user experience of THORChain, it is necessary, in ensuring the protection of liquidity provider funds.

 The feature is designed to grow as the network grows and is controlled by several Mimir values that can be changed by Node Operators as required.
 Additionally, the feature is designed to promote bug disclosure instead of directly attacking the network as a bug disclosure is likely more profitable.